Licheam/ICPC_Templates/README.md

 I will keep this updated.

-It may contain several open source code from online resources, which will be strictly enclosed with namespace and labeled with origin as comment.
+It may contain several open source code from online resources, which will be strictly enclosed with namespace and labeled with origin as comment(if possible).

 ## Compilation Guide